kaxxa123/zkyes-smt/iden3_tree/README.md

 In this project we review the Iden3 Sparse Merkle Tree implementation.

-Here we isolate the SMT implementation, which was copied from [iden3/contracts](https://github.com/iden3/contracts/blob/master/contracts/lib/SmtLib.sol) on 17th Sep 2024.
+Here we isolate the SMT implementation, which was copied from [iden3/contracts](https://github.com/iden3/contracts/blob/master/contracts/lib/SmtLib.sol) on 25th Oct 2024.

 The iden3 SMT, in case of a single non-zero leaf subtree, uses the leaf hash as the subtree root hash.
 In large trees this eliminates many hashing operations.
 For example: <BR />
 `Hash(Hash(Hash(value), 0), 0)` replaced by `Hash(index, value, 1)`